jordan-kesner/SQL_Project_Data_Job_Analysis/README.md

 INNER JOIN skills_dim ON skills_job_dim.skill_id = skills_dim.skill_id
 ```

-Here’s an analysis of the skill distribution for the top 10 data scientist roles in Los Angeles (2023):
+Here’s an analysis of the skill distribution for the top 10 data scientist roles in Los Angeles:

 - Python dominates all listings, appearing in nearly every role (10/10).
 It’s the primary language for modeling, data cleaning, and production-level pipelines.